amnahsiddiqa/Docker_Singularity_HPC_Stuffs/HPC_Sumner_jupyter/Readme.md

 Things to do :

-- Conda install and Run command was not working at the moment;  possibly related to  https://github.com/LLNL/lbann/issues/855#issue-406891784; ; need to come back later ;
+- Conda install and Run command was not working at the moment;  possibly related to https://github.com/LLNL/lbann/issues/855#issue-406891784; and https://stackoverflow.com/questions/63619623/problem-to-extend-a-singularity-image-from-an-existing-docker-image; need to come back later ;